arr-ai/arrai/docs/slicing.md

 | `2\"abcde"` | 2 |  7 |
 | `{1: 10, 2: 20, 3: 30}` | 1 | 4 |

-If `step` is negative, everything is inverted. `start` will have the highest possible value.
+If `stepSize` is negative, everything is inverted. `start` will have the highest possible value.
 In `Array` and `String`, the value of `start` defaults to `length + offset - 1`.
 In `Dictionary`, it defaults to the highest numerical key.
 For `end`, it defaults to the lowest value.
 In `Array` and `String`, it defaults